 "The CC is essentially the same car as the Passat CC it replaces: a four-door coupe that excels for luxury, style and comfort."

-The CC engine range borrows the best of the Passat line-up including a 1.8-litre turbo petrol with 158bhp and a 2.0-litre turbo petrol with 207bhp.
-Diesels come in 138bhp and 168bhp outputs.
-The lower powered models actually feel quick enough for most people's needs.
-Adaptive dampers come as standard on top-spec GT models allowing the suspension to be changed between Comfort, Normal and Sport.
-In the latter mode handling is surprisingly sharp but the steering doesn't offer much feedback, meaning it's never that exciting to drive.
+As it's based on the standard Passat, the CC borrows heavily from the saloon and estate range – but it does narrow the selection to the best of the Passat's engine line-up.
+So you get to choose from a 1.8-litre turbo petrol that produces 158bhp and a 2.0-litre turbo petrol with 207bhp.
+The diesel engines offer 138bhp and 168bhp versions of the 2.0-litre turbodiesel.
+You can get all models with either a six-speed manual gearbox or an equivalent DSG automatic unit, with the 1.4-litre being the only model fitted with a seven-speed automatic gearbox.
+The lower-powered models are actually pretty quick, and probably enough for most people's needs.
+Adaptive dampers come as standard on the top-of-the-range GT models, which allows the suspension to be changed between Normal, Comfort and Sport modes.
+In the latter mode, the handling is surprisingly sharp but the steering doesn't offer as much feedback as you’d like, which means it's just never that exciting to drive.

 Price, value for money & options